-EURECA promotes and facilitates undergraduate research by providing incentives and a support system for undergraduate students to engage in high-quality research and creative activities in an interdisciplinary environment.
-Students have opportunities during the entire academic year to explore, create, discover, think critically, and express their potential as independent thinkers.
+EURECA facilitates undergraduate research by providing incentives and support for undergraduate students to engage in high-quality research and creative activities in an interdisciplinary environment.
+Students have opportunities during the entire academic year to explore, create, discover, and think critically.
 The cornerstone of EURECA is the development of strong mentoring and collaborative partnerships between students and faculty.
 Graduate students may also be mentors.
 Graduate students enrolled in thesis-based graduate programs may submit proposals to mentor an undergraduate student.

-Student researchers receive stipends up to $2,000 during the semester in which they are working on their project/creative activity, faculty mentors receive $1,000, and graduate student mentors, who are enrolled in thesis-based graduate programs, receive $500 to mentor one student researcher.
-Funds for student travel to conferences are also available when students are presenting their findings or creative activities.
+Student researchers receive stipends up to $2,000 during the semester in which they are working on their project/creative activity.
+Faculty mentors receive $1,000, and graduate student mentors, enrolled in thesis-based graduate programs, receive $500 to mentor one undergraduate student researcher.
+Funding for project expenses and student travel to professional conferences where students present research or creative activities is also available.

-Students in the program enroll in an interdisciplinary research course, Creative Inquiry: Interdisciplinary Thinking, in which the students are encouraged and guided to learn from each other (peer instruction), exchange ideas, create together and think globally.
+Students accepted into the EURECA program will enroll in an interdisciplinary research course titled Creative Inquiry: Interdisciplinary Thinking, in which they are encouraged and guided to learn from one another (peer instruction), exchange ideas, create together and think globally.